Groumy/Groumy.github.io/_drafts/going-black.md

 ## One stat enemy

-One thing I _loved_ about the Cypher System was to be able to simply express enemy, _and any challenge really_, as a single number in my notes.
+One thing I _loved_ about the Cypher System (_and other RPGs I have contemplated over the years_) was to be able to simply express enemy, _and any challenge really_, as a single number in my notes.

 Back when we played DND 4th I hated to have to spend so much time trying to balance out encounter, read monsters stat blocks, reference those blocks in game, etc.